 Now that you're up and running with Python in Power BI, let's move on to another important data processing step - identifying missing data and imputation.
-In this chapter, you will identify missing data in a dataset using Power BI, then Python.
-You will then work through addressing missing data by leveraging imputation techniques available in Python.
+In this chapter, you will identify missing data in a dataset using Python, then Power BI.
+You will then work through addressing missing data by leveraging imputation techniques.

 Visualizations with Seaborn in Power BI

-In this chapter, you will continue evaluating the relationship between two variables.
-This time, by doing so quantitatively by calculating the correlation coefficient.
-You will learn how to do this in Power BI and Python, separately.
-Finally, you will leverage the power of Seaborn visualizations to create a correlation heatmap!"
+In this chapter, you will continue evaluating the relationship between variables.
+This time, you will be doing so quantitatively by calculating the correlation coefficient.
+You will learn how to do this in Power BI then Python.
+Finally, you will leverage the power of Seaborn visualizations to create a correlation heatmap!
 By the time you finish the course, you'll be skilled in Power BI, Python, and data visualization techniques.
 Nice work!

 Data Scientist at Microsoft